Sheldon-Pierce/201-Group-Project/README.md

 ## Git Process

-What components of your project will live on GitHub?

-How will you share the repository with your teammates?

-What is your Git flow?

-Will you be using a PR review workflow?
-If so, consider:
-How many people must review a PR?

-Who merges PRs?

-How often will you merge?

-How will you communicate that it’s time to merge?
+All of our project will exist on GitHub.
+The tree of us will all work as collaborators on the project.
+We will work together to merge PRs and we will merge after each request comes through.
+We will communicate in remo and slack to update eachother on new PRs and merges.